 Last but not least, undertaking practical projects bridge the gap between theoretical and practical learning.
 That is why we ensure that our pupils undertake countless practical projects that are relevant to the industry.

-If you are looking to get into a data science internship, honing your practical skills is a sure-shot way to get your recruiter’s attention.
+If you are looking to get into a data science internship in India, honing your practical skills is a sure-shot way to get your recruiter’s attention.

 Explore our Data science courses –